 - I believe we have a better shot of finding better solutions and support for teenage depression, and families and school systems, if parents who live with depressed teens, are part of the conversation.

 - I have information worth sharing.
 Getting help for your child is a bit like learning to play a video game.
 You have no idea what’s coming or where the pitfalls are.
 It helps to have someone who’s made it to the next level show you the ropes.

-- I need people who aren’t in the thick of it to understand what I’m going through, because I need their help.
-But I can’t expect them to understand what I need if I don’t take the time to explain it to them.
+- I need other parents who have more time and energy to understand what I’m going through, because I need their help.
+I need their understanding and for them to educate their own kids about youth mental illness.
+But how can I expect anyone to understand what I need or what my daughter’s needs if I don’t take the time to explain it to them.